 Transport to Cesky Krumlov is by bus, which allows one to gaze upon the pretty countryside.
 Our guide regaled us with history and stories of growing up in a communist country, as well as what life is like in the Czech Republic today.
 I learned a lot!

 Once in Cesky Krumlov, the tour includes the exterior of the upper and lower castle, the town hall, the pharmacy, and the monastery.
-The castle buildings, as well as most of the buildings in the center of the town, are covered in the most beautiful frescoes.
+The castle and most of the buildings in town are covered in the most beautiful frescoes.
 I marveled at how well restored they are.

 After the tour, we had lunch at a traditional Czech restaurant specializing in regional food, in other words, peasant food for hard-working people.
 I had the most delicious cabbage soup there thanks to the recommendation of our tour guide.
 It was so good I’ve prepared it at home several times.